 Inside the chedi is a small circular room with a domical roof, on a raised square structure in the middle of the room, directly under the spire, one sees five smaller chedi — one in the middle, the others placed one to each of the four minor directions.
 These chedi contain various sacred relics.
 This inner vault is usually only open to the public once a year, on the night of entering rains retreat, the day after Asalha Puja.
 Those fortunate enough to gain access to the inner chamber should notice the fine craftsmanship of the smaller, gold plated chedi, and the main chedi’s square stone base, on which are carved the four most important scenes of the Buddha’s life: the Birth, Awakening, First Sermon and Final Passing, along with the Buddha’s words on those very important occasions.

 Also found in an elaborate niche on the upper terrace, facing south toward the cetiya, is a well-known Buddha image by the name of Pra Pairee Pinas [Enemies Vanquished –the name having to do with King Mongkut’s uncle, Prince Pra Ong Chao Kraison (1791-1848), who was later demoted to the non-royal rank of “Mom” prior to his execution].
-This Srivijaya-period image was given to the Prince Bhikkhu by an unidentified layman, around 1848.
+This Srivijaya-period image was given to the Prince Bhikkhu by a layman, who’s name has been lost, around 1848.
 It just so happened that the Prince Bhikkhu was experiencing problems from influential persons bent on ruining him and the new Order.
 Shortly after this image arrived the prince’s antagonists were caught up in their own plot and punished by King Rama III, thus the name “enemies vanquished”

 Next The Main Gateway